 Wall paints serve various purposes in a home; they help maintain the strength of the walls, brighten up the space and act as statement pieces.
 Designers also reveal a simple wall makeover can separate zones within the same space in your home.
 This is particularly relevant for small rooms and spaces.

-As you prep your homes for Diwali, we bring you painting ideas for an abridged and functional makeover for your home, one wall at a time.
+Our experts at Livspace bring you wall painting ideas for an abridged and functional makeover for your home, one wall at a time.

 Wall Painting Ideas #1: Accent Wall

 A colour as rich as Marcela, (which is also the Asian Paints colour of 2019, read here) deserves your undivided attention.
 Such deep and vibrant shades need no further ornamentation; the colour is a statement by virtue of its brilliance.
 It’s best to leave accent walls bare and let the richness of the shade speak for itself.